 Swiss Cottage boasts an idyllic location and was built between 1839 and 1842 as part of the 6th Duke of Devonshire’s many improvements to The Chatsworth Estate.

 The drive up to Swiss Cottage takes you through historic Stand Wood, with its magnificent trees, where you may encounter a ‘ruined’ aqueduct, and other waterfalls and stone steps.

 At the top of the hill, there are sensational views and a series of man-made lakes.
 The Emperor lake feeds the famous fountain of the same name in the Chatsworth garden, but the Swiss lake, from which the cottage takes its name, was dug out to supply water to the 1st Duke’s cascade in the 1690s.
 You have unlimited access to this landscape during your stay.

 Built as a gamekeepers cottage, the building has been completely restored by the Duchess of Devonshire, right down to the shelves of books on Swiss themes.

-Dogs are welcomed at a rate of £25 per dog per stay, please advise our reservations team when making your booking that you shall be bringing a dog with you.
+We are a dog friendly cottage and dogs are welcomed at a rate of £25 per dog per stay, please advise our reservations team when making your booking that you shall be bringing a dog with you.